-- 3.1.6 In AD 919, the Anglo-Saxon king Edward the Elder established a fortified base, or burh, at Manchester, which was then part of Viking Northumbria.
-It has been suggested that the burh lay within the area around the cathedral, but recent research favours it being at the Roman fort in Castlefield.
-However, the area of the cathedral had become a new focus for settlement by the late eleventh century, and the site occupied presently by Chetham's School is thought to have been the site of a castle founded by Manchester's Norman barons.
-This early settlement at the confluence of the Irwell and Irk seems to have been bounded on the landward side by Hanging Ditch, whose curving line ran between the two rivers, taking a line that was followed subsequently by Toad Lane, the forerunner of Todd Street and Corporation Street. - 3.1.7 Medieval and Post-medieval periods: the present Site Area lay on the north-eastern fringe of the medieval settlement, to the east of Long Millgate.
+- 3.1.6 Medieval and Post-medieval periods: the present Site Area lay on the northeastern fringe of the medieval settlement, on the east side of Long Millgate.
 This was one of the town's longest and most populous streets, which extended along the south side of the River Irk to Manchester's manorial corn mill.
 Millgate is documented from the early fourteenth century, but the mill is referred to in documents dating to the first half of the twelfth century.
 Long Millgate also led to Scotland Bridge over the River Irk, one of the principal routes into Manchester, and to Ashley Lane, another main route into the town from the north-east.
-Long Millgate was superseded in the 1850s when Corporation Street was extended from Withy Grove to Ducie Bridge. - 3.1.8 Long Millgate is shown on the earliest known map of Manchester, dating to c 1650, which shows a continuous line of properties along the east side of the street.
+Long Millgate was superseded in the 1850s when Corporation Street was extended from Withy Grove to Ducie Bridge. - 3.1.7 Long Millgate is shown on the earliest known map of Manchester, dating to c 1650, which shows a continuous line of properties along the east side of the street.
 This map also shows several properties along Miller Street and Shudehill.
-Miller's Lane, the forerunner of Miller Street, is documented from the 1580s, and may have originated as a convenient link between the manorial corn mill and the eastern approach to the town via Shudehill and what is now Swan Street.
-The Site Area, however, lay beyond the urban fringe, and is likely to have been fields throughout this period. - 3.1.9 Industrial period: the onset of the rapid industrialisation centred on Manchester from the late eighteenth century resulted in a massive expansion of the town's population.
+Miller's Lane, the forerunner of Miller Street, is documented from the 1580s, and may have originated as a convenient link between the manorial corn mill and the eastern approach to the town via Shudehill and what is now Swan Street. - 3.1.8 In 1621, Edward Mayes of Manchester bequeathed money for the purchase of land to be used for the benefit of the poor of the town.
+His trustees bought four acres on the south side of Miller's Lane in 1635, which were rented out and the profits distributed to the poor.
+The charity also owned a row of cottages on the north side of this land in which they housed 20 poor families.
+These almshouses are shown clearly on a map produced by Casson and Berry in 1741, which also shows the west side of Shudehill lined with buildings as far as the junction with Miller's Lane and buildings of the north side of Miller's Lane.
+However, most of the Site Area lies beyond the edge of the map, and is likely to have been fields. - 3.1.9 Industrial period: the onset of the rapid industrialisation centred on Manchester from the late eighteenth century resulted in a massive expansion of the town's population.
 The development of the study area at the end of the eighteenth century is captured on detailed plans produced by William Green in 1787-94 (Fig 2) and Charles Laurent in 1793 (Plate 3).
 These maps show new streets to have been laid out across the area, and numerous buildings to have been erected.
 The new streets included Angel Street, which provided a link between Ashley Lane and Rochdale Road, and also afforded access to the church of St Michael and All Angels. - 3.1.10 The church was built in 1788, and was coupled with a new burial ground that was consecrated in 1787.
 The church was originally planned as a 'carriage church', which wealthy Mancunians could drive to from the city.
 However, with the purchase of the land by the Overseers of the Poor of Manchester in 1786 for the burial ground, and the absorption of this area into the town, the church instead predominantly served the new working-class population in the area (Gregory 2006; Groundwork nd).
 The burial ground comprised a mass burial pit for the poor, which has been estimated to contain 30,000 and 40,000 unmarked inhumations (Marsden 2014).